 where $K$ is any compact set in $\mathbb{R}^d$.
 This means that two point patterns are close in $\Xi ^\Gamma$ if they exactly match on a large domain about the origin.
-On the internal system equipped with the above topology, we consider the action of the group $\Gamma$ by homeomorphisms given by translation site by site on each model set, so that one obtains a dynamical system $(\Xi ^\Gamma , \Gamma)$.
-From the minimality of the dynamical system $(\mathbb{X},\mathbb{R}^d)$ by theorem \ref{theo:parametrization.map}, this dynamical system is also minimal.
+On the internal system equipped with the above topology, we consider the action of the group $\Gamma$ by homeomorphisms given by translation on each model set, so that one obtains a dynamical system $(\Xi ^\Gamma , \Gamma)$.
+From the minimality of the dynamical system $(\mathbb{X},\mathbb{R}^d)$ by Theorem \ref{theo:parametrization.map}, this dynamical system is also minimal.
 Of particular importance is the sub-collection, often called the \textit{transversal}, of point patterns containing the origin

 Any model set containing the origin must be entirely included in the structure group $\Gamma$, that is, $\Xi $ is a subset of the internal system $\Xi ^\Gamma$.
-A fact of fundamental importance is that $\Xi$ is in fact a \textit{clopen set}, that is, a subset which is both open and closed in the internal system $\Xi ^\Gamma$: Indeed any accumulation point pattern of $\Xi$ must possess the origin in its support, and thus is actually an element of $\Xi$, and on the other hand for each $\Lambda \in \Xi$ and any radius $R>0$ the collection $ \mathcal{U}_{B(0,R)}(\Lambda )$ is an open neighborhood of $\Lambda$ in $\Xi ^\Gamma$ that is clearly contained into the transversal $\Xi$.
+A fact of fundamental importance is that $\Xi$ is in fact a \textit{clopen set}, that is, a subset which is both open and closed in the internal system $\Xi ^\Gamma$: Indeed any accumulation point pattern of $\Xi$ must possess the origin in its support, and thus is actually an element of $\Xi$, and on the other hand for each $\Lambda \in \Xi$ and any radius $R>0$ the collection $ \mathcal{U}_{B(0,R)}(\Lambda )$ is an open neighborhood of $\Lambda$ in $\Xi ^\Gamma$ that is clearly contained in the transversal $\Xi$.

 About the topology of the transversal one may observe that there is a one to one correspondence between circular-shaped local configuration of radius $R$ in the language $\mathcal{L}_{NS}$ and subsets in $\Xi$ of the form $ \mathcal{U}_{B(0,R)}(\Lambda )$, for the same radius $R$ and $\Lambda$ chosen in $\Xi$.
 Thus compactness of $\Xi$ is rephrased by the existence of only a finite number of such circular-shaped patterns for any radius $R$, a property called \textit{finite local complexity} for the underlying point patterns in $\mathbb{X}$.
-This property holds in our context \cite{Sch} \cite{Mo2}, so that $\Xi$ is a compact open subset of the internal system $\Xi ^\Gamma$.
+This property holds in our context \cite{Mo2, Sch}, so that $\Xi$ is a compact open subset of the internal system $\Xi ^\Gamma$.

-\begin{prop} The internal system $\Xi ^\Gamma$ of a hull of model sets is a totally disconnected locally compact topological space, and a sub-basis of its topology is formed of all $\Gamma$-translates of $\Xi$ and its complementary set $\Xi ^c$. \end{prop}
+\begin{prop} The internal system $\Xi ^\Gamma$ of a hull of model sets is a totally disconnected locally compact topological space, and a subbasis for its topology is formed by all $\Gamma$--translates of $\Xi$ and its complementary set $\Xi ^c$. \end{prop}